jdenoy/pdftk-split-docker/README.md

 This container was created because building pdftk on arch was taking more time than creating a docker image.

-__NOTE__: This is published on docker registry, so you don't need to clone this repo etc.  Just install docker and type the commands below.
+__NOTE__: This will be published on docker registry, so you don't need to clone this repo etc.  Just install docker and type the commands that will be put below.

 ---